 As trees in a forest steadily evolve and age, affected by time and chance events, so do each one of us.
-I use the aging of trees as a metaphor to confront and understand how I am changing, both physically and spiritually.
+I use the aging of trees as a metaphor to confront and understand how my life is changing, both physically and spiritually.

 With the passage of time, the bark of the tree - its protective skin - sheds and peels away, exposing the inner layer of the trunk.
 In my studio, making art, I too discard layers of the past, old stories and outdated beliefs, to expose what is authentic and relevant to my life now.

-Simultaneously, I am aware of the pace, style and joy of these years....... seeing so much beauty in my life and expressing my own unique version.
+Simultaneously, I am aware of the pace, style and joy of these years....... seeing so much beauty in my life and feeling free to express my own unique vision.